 Simpson’s 3/8 Rule

-Another method of numerical integration method called “Simpson’s 3/8 rule”.
+Another method of numerical integration method is called “Simpson’s 3/8 rule”.
 It is completely based on the cubic interpolation rather than the quadratic interpolation.
 Simpson’s 3/8 or three-eight rule is given by:

 |∫ab f(x) dx = 3h/8[(y0+yn)+3(y1+y2+y4+y5+….+yn-1)+2(y3+y6+y9+…..+yn-3)]|

-This rule quite more accurate than the standard method, as it uses one more functional value.
+This rule is more accurate than the standard method, as it uses one more functional value.
 For 3/8 rule, the composite Simpson’s 3/8 rule also exists which is similar to the generalized form.
 The 3/8 rule is known as Simpson’s second rule of integration.

 Simpson’s Rule Error

 Although in Simpson’s rule method we get a more accurate approximation for definite integral, still the error occurs which is defined as when n = 2;